vmchale/tin-summer/README.md

 artifacts.
 It's also a useful aid when you're writing build systems (because you can make sure your `clean` command actually cleans everything).

-`sniff` can be used to find big files/directories, but so can nimble use of the gnu coreutils.
-What makes `sniff` special is that it can look *only* at files that are likely build artifacts e.g. files with `.a` or `.o` extensions.

 Features:
   - [x] find "fat" files and directories
   - [x] colorized output
   - [x] find "likely build artifact" directories
-    - [x] use .gitignore/path to make decision
+    - [ ] use .gitignore/path to make decision
-  - [ ] multilingual command options
   - [ ] match speed of gnu utils
-    - [x] beat the crap out of the gnu utils when using regex excludes
+    - [x] faster when finding artifacts

 ## Installation